Education programming at the Neon Museum includes guided Museum tours for students in grades 3 through 12.

 For K-12 classrooms.
 Click here for activities to enhance a visit to the Neon Museum, focused on sign science and technology.

 For elementary classrooms.
-Click here for a Math (geometry) activity aligned to standards.
+Click here for a Math (geometry) activity connected to standards.

 Mid-Mod Road Trip Brochure

 For elementary and middle school classrooms.
-Click here for an English/Language Arts activity aligned to standards.
+Click here for an English/Language Arts activity connected to standards.

 For middle school/high school classrooms.
-Click here for a Physical Science/Engineering/Technology activity aligned to standards.
+Click here for a Physical Science/Engineering/Technology activity connected to standards.